instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 ### 5. Top Co-Living Providers & Spaces for Students in Australia

-Here are some of the best-known and most trusted co-living options for students in Australia — each with different styles, costs, and benefits.
+Here are some of the best-known and most trusted co-living options for students in Australia, each with different styles, costs, and benefits.

 ###  **Scape**